Accounting Standards Update 2018-12—Financial Services—Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts

 The new guidance will apply to insurance entities that issue long-duration contracts such as life insurance, disability income insurance, long-term-care insurance, and annuities.
 The new guidance will not apply to policyholders.

-The amendments will result in the following improvements:
+The amendments in Update 2018-12 will result in the following improvements:

 - Cash flow assumptions will be reviewed—and if there is a change, updated—at least annually, with changes reflected separately in net income.